damionfury/b64py/README.md

 1. Make a function that can base64 encode a string [done]
 2. Make a function that can base64 decode a string [done]
 3. Modify the functions to work with any data [done]
-4. Turn it into a module that can be imported. [in progress]
+4. Turn it into a module that can be imported. [done]
+5. Make it throw errors properly [in progress]

 ## Where am I at?
 Step 3 is done.
 Now to learn how to make it a module.